Bylaws for Hillsborough Senior Citizens Club Chapter A, Inc.

 The Financial Secretary shall collect dues and forward these monies to the Treasurer for deposit.
 The Financial Secretary shall report dues collected and status of unpaid members at the executive and general meetings.
 The Financial Secretary shall supply membership cards to new members.
-He or she must be computer literate.
+Qualifiers for this position must be computer literate..

 Article 17: Duties of Trustees

 All Trustees must be well versed in the bylaws of the organization.
 Trustees shall provide oversight of the activities of the officers.
 They shall inform the President, when necessary, if the Executive Committee is not in compliance with the bylaws.
 Trustees may be called upon by the President for special assignments.
 Trustees shall take inventory at least once per calendar year.
 The condition of said inventory shall then be reported to the President at the next Executive Committee meeting.
 It is the responsibility of the Trustees to oversee the nomination and election processes.

 Members will have first opportunity to sign up for club sponsored trips.
 Nonmembers interested in joining a trip will be allowed to sign up after members have had the opportunity to sign up for said trip(s).

 Suggested new amendments to these bylaws may be brought up at a general meeting by the members present provided that there is a quorum.
 New amendments and or new bylaws will be presented to the membership at a general meeting and will be voted on at the next general meeting.

 The President of the organization has the authority to appoint committees, as needed, for the benefit of the organization.
 The President or committee chair may appoint as many members to said committees as deemed necessary and fill vacancies that may exist during the term for which the committee was organized.